-EXEED Owners Can Travel On Toll Sections Of The M-11, M-4 And M-12 Highways Free
+EXEED owners can travel on toll sections of the M-11, M-4 and M-12 highways free

-Customers of EXEED Center AVTODOM Varshavka and EXEED Center AVTODOM Stachek receive a new exclusive privilege travel first class with EXEED.
-The Promotion is valid from July 9 to September 30, 2024.
+(MENAFN- Abtodom) Customers of EXEED Center AVTODOM Varshavka and EXEED Center AVTODOM Stachek receive a new exclusive privilege Travel first class with EXEED.
+The promotion is valid from July 9 to September 30, 2024.

 EXEED owners can compensate 100% of the cost of travel on toll sections of the M-11 Neva, M-4 Don and M-12 Vostok highways, which are under the trust management of the State Company Avtodor.
 Transit travel on the 15-59 km Moscow-Solnechnogorsk section is available free of charge on the M-11 Neva highway.